 EUROPEAN RENAL CARE PROVIDERS ASSOCIATION

-Founded in early 2014, our association focuses on support for patients suffering from chronic renal disease or related chronic diseases by ensuring access to safe, effective and personalised care of the highest quality, promoting choice in treatment modality, and educating policy makers on critical healthcare legislation.
+Founded in early 2014, our association raises awareness of the situation of patients suffering from chronic kidney disease or related chronic diseases by ensuring access to safe, effective and personalised care of the highest quality, promoting choice in treatment modality, and educating policy makers on critical healthcare legislation.